 Assembly deployment

-Refer control dependencies section to get the list of assemblies or NuGet package needs to be added as reference to use the control in any application.
+Refer to the control dependencies section to get the list of assemblies or NuGet packages that need to be added as reference to use the control in any application.

-Please find more details regarding how to install the nuget packages in windows form application in the below link:
+For more details on how to install the NuGet packages in a Windows Forms application, refer to the following link:

 Getting Started with Windows Forms Smith Chart (SfSmithChart)

-This section explains the steps required to build an application with Smith chart.
+This section explains the steps required to build an application with the Smith chart.

-Smith chart control can be added through designer by following the below steps.
+The Smith chart control can be added through the designer by following the below steps.

-• Once you drop the control into the designer page, smith chart control will be added successfully along with the required assemblies.
+• Once you drop the control into the designer page, the Smith chart control will be added successfully along with the required assemblies.
 The below mentioned assemblies will be added automatically into the application.

 1. Syncfusion.SfSmithChart.WinForms

-For example, in the below image MinorGridlinesVisible property of radial axis is modified via property grid.
+For example, in the below image the MinorGridlinesVisible property of the radial axis is modified via the property grid.

 • Add the below assemblies into the project file.